IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

 Now you can install Dataverse in WSL following the instructions for :doc:`classic-dev-env` At the end check that you have ``-Ddataverse.pid.default-provider=fake`` in jvm-options.

-Now you can access dataverse in your windows browser
+Now you can access Dataverse in your Windows browser (Edge, Chrome, etc.):

  - http://localhost:8080
  - username: dataverseAdmin